yenloned/Data-Structure-Algorithm-Study/README.md

 # Data Structure & Algorithm Study
 ## Introduction
-This repository is a collection of the notes and coding of data structures and algorithms.
-It is aimed to record the practice and study of different data structures and algorithms, which includes Leetcode questions and common algorithms.
+This repository is a collection of the notes and coding of data structures and algorithms, which is aimed to record the practice and study of it.
+Leetcode questions, famous algorithms, and various usage of data structures will be included.
 <br/>
 <br/>
 In different folders, you will see the coding files and notes with the corresponding topic.